 Zoom vs. Webex

-Zoom is a more direct competitor to Webex because the feature set and focus of the platforms is mostly the same.
+Zoom is a more direct competitor to Webex because the feature set and focus of the platforms are mostly the same.
 Below we will cover the main points and compare both apps to see how they perform against each other:

 - Pricing – Once again price is a big problem for Cisco Webex.
 Zoom is simply more affordable, with even the top tier of Zoom plans ($19.99 pu/pm) costing less than the standard Webex business tier ($26.95 pu/pm).
 Even though Cisco has significantly lowered the price of Webex, it still costs more than Zoom.

 - Meeting Capacity – As major organizations turn to remote work, the ability to conference or hold events for a large number of participants is important.
 Cisco Webex does a solid job on its Business plan by allowing up to 200 people, but Zoom’s more affordable Enterprise tier supports over 1,000 participants.
-It is possible to extent the number of people in a meeting on Webex, but at an extra cost.
+It is possible to extend the number of people in a meeting on Webex, but at an extra cost.

-- Conference Tools – There is no separating Zoom and Webex in terms of meeting features.
+- Conference Tools – There is no separation Zoom and Webex in terms of meeting features.
 Each score wins over the other and both have interesting unique tools.
 For example, Zoom’s Break-Out Sessions which Webex has since included.
 While we don’t think 10GB of storage in Webex is a lot, it beats Zoom’s standard plans, which only have 1GB of storage.

 If we consider all metrics, including usability and video quality, Zoom continues to be the superior conferencing service.
 Cisco Webex does a lot right, but it still lacks in some areas, not least with the price.